microsoft/fast/BRANCH_GUIDE.md

 ### Changelog

-Due to the default behavior of beachball (the package publishing utility used in this repository) the script in `package.json` using `beachball check` which defaults to checking for changes against the default branch must be updated.
-The branch creation should start by targeting the check for changes against the feature branch specifically, to do this refer to the branch settings in [beachball options](https://github.com/microsoft/beachball/blob/master/docs/overview/configuration.md#options).
+Due to the default behavior of beachball (the package publishing utility used in this repository) the `beachball.config.js` which defaults to checking for changes against the default branch must be updated to point to the feature branch, and if necessary, allowed to add major changes.
+The branch creation should start by updating `beachball.config.js`, to do this refer to the [beachball options](https://github.com/microsoft/beachball/blob/master/docs/overview/configuration.md#options).
 This change must be reverted before inclusion to the default branch.

 ### Merging